Alex Lowry

-Alexander Edward Lowry (born 23 June 2003) is a Scottish professional footballer who plays as a midfielder for club Wycombe Wanderers.
+Alexander Edward Lowry (born 23 June 2003) is a Scottish professional footballer who plays as an attacking midfielder or left midfielder for Motherwell, on loan from Wycombe Wanderers.

 Club career

 Lowry is a product of the Rangers youth system, having joined the club as a ten year old.
 He played in the junior and B team and signed a contract with the club until the summer of 2023.

 Lowry made his first-team debut for Rangers on 21 January 2022, in a Scottish Cup match against Stirling Albion, coming on as a first half substitute for Ianis Hagi.
 He also scored the opening goal of the match in the 31st minute.
 Lowry then started the following match for Rangers, a Scottish Premiership tie against Livingston, playing the full match in midfield.
 In May 2022, he signed a new contract with Rangers that is due to run until 2025.

 Lowry joined Heart of Midlothian on loan on 4 August 2023.
 The deal was due to run until the end of the 2023–24 season, but Hearts cut it short during January 2024.

 On 21 January 2025, Lowry signed for League One club Wycombe Wanderers.